 Aurélie Elisa Gfeller is a historian specializing in global cultural heritage and international relations.
 She earned her PhD in history from Princeton University (2008) and an MA in international affairs from Stanford University.
 Currently, she is a researcher at the Graduate Institute in Geneva, Switzerland.
 Her research on global heritage analyzes the redefinition of heritage concepts and conservation precepts across both scales and variegated groups of actors.
 By combining macro- and micro-perspectives and using archival collections, she shows that global norms not only bear the imprint of geographically and temporally anchored values but also result from alliances that straddle the traditional West/non-West or North/South divide.
 She is presently involved in a new interdisciplinary project on the looting and illicit trafficking of cultural artefacts from conflict-affected settings.

-Chair of Public International Law at the University Jaume I of Castellón, Spain, since 2008, previously professor at the University of Valencia.
+Mariano J. Aznar Gómez is Chair of Public International Law at the University Jaume I of Castellón, Spain, since 2008, and previously was professor at the University of Valencia.
 Fellow of the Spanish National Scholarship Program of Research, he made his Doctoral Thesis on Verification of Disarmament Treaties (1994).
 Dr. Aznar Gómez has been visiting professor in the University of the Balearic Islands (1995), University of Naples “Parthénope” (2004), the Université de Paris II – Panthéon Assas (2005) and in the University of Rome “Tor Vergata” (2007).
 He has also been visiting scholar at the Lauterpacht Research Centre for International Law of the University of Cambridge (2000).
 Deputy Dean of the Law School of the University of Valencia in 1993-1995, he has been Secretary of the Scientific Advisory Board of the Bancaja Euromediterranean Courses of International Law (1997-2000, 2007-2011) and member of its Editorial Board (2000-2009).
 Founder member of the European Society of International Law (ESIL) and member of its Board (2004-2012).
 Dr. Aznar Gómez main research focuses are international responsibility of states, disarmament, maintenance of international peace and security and protection of underwater cultural heritage.
 Co-author of the Green Book for the Protection of the Spanish Underwater Cultural Heritage (2010), he is a legal expert on the protection of the underwater cultural heritage, acting both for the Spanish Government and for UNESCO.
 Advocate and counsel of the Kingdom of Spain before the International Tribunal for the Law of the Sea.
 Representative of Spain before the Meeting of States Parties of the UNESCO Convention on the Protection of the Underwater Cultural Heritage, he has participated in the drafting of the Operational Guidelines of this Convention and the new Spanish Law on Maritime Navigation.
 Patron of the National Museum of Underwater Archaeology.

 Peter Gould’s research focuses on cultural economics and on the relationship of archaeological practice and cultural heritage management to economic development and the governance of community-based organizations pursuing local economic growth through heritage resources.
 He has studied community projects in Belize, Peru, Ireland and Italy, and has an extensive personal experience in community project governance as a director of several Philadelphia area nonprofits, including tenure as chairman of its Zoo and the Mann music center.
 He worked for many years in economics, including in the senior staff role at the President’s Council of Economic Advisers, and also has decades of experience in corporate leadership as both an investor and chief executive.
 Peter holds a master’s degree from the University of Pennsylvania and a PhD in archaeology from University College London.
 He is a Fellow of the Society of Antiquaries (London).
 He also is a founding director of the Sustainable Preservation Initiative, an Overseer of the Penn Museum, and a Partner in DigVentures Ltd., a crowd funding-based commercial archaeology firm in the U.K. In 2018, Peter published Empowering Communities through Archaeology and Heritage (Bloomsbury).
 He also is co-editor, with K. Anne Pyburn, of Collision or Collaboration: Archaeology Encounters Economic Development (Springer 2017) and Archaeology and Economic Development (Maney Publishing/Oxbow Books, 2014), co-edited with Paul Burtenshaw.